NeptuneRjo/bugsmashers/README.md

 Discussions are open on each issue, and authenticated users can post comments.

-Visit the demo at [https://neptunerjo-bugtracker.azurewebsites.net/issues](https://neptunerjo-bugtracker.azurewebsites.net/issues)
+~Visit the demo at [https://neptunerjo-bugtracker.azurewebsites.net/issues](https://neptunerjo-bugtracker.azurewebsites.net/issues)~
+*Under Construction*

 ## Project Demos